 Starting in the sixth grade, students enjoy one-to-one technology.
-School-issued iPads for sixth graders and Chromebooks for seventh and eighth graders are used along with Google Apps for Education and Google Classroom.
+School-issued Chromebooks for sixth, seventh and eighth graders are used along with Google Apps for Education and Google Classroom.
 Caring for technological devices, managing online assignments, using cloud-based documents and learning internet safety and digital citizenship are all essential components to technology instruction at the Upper School level.

 Love of Reading